 If you love mussels, White Buzara will be a compatible choice for you.
 You will have a chance to try the naturally sweet taste of fresh mussels.
 Moreover, garlic and bubbling white wine will enhance its flavor.

 Listen to helpful information about delicious Buzara.

-In Montenegro, chefs often use white or pinto beans for cooking this delicious soup.
-Furthermore, the appearance of smoked meat, sausage, ham hock, and veggies will make it tastier.
+In Montenegro, chefs often use white or pinto beans to cook this delicious soup.
+Furthermore, the appearance of salami, smoked ribs, sausage, ham hock, and veggies will make it tastier.
 It is great to enjoy another version with baked beans (Prebranac).